boharap7788/Monitoring-Kubernetes-with-Prometheus-Grafana/README.md

 # Monitoring-Kubernetes-with-Prometheus-Grafana
-  Setup Prometheus &amp; Grafana Monitoring on Kubernetes using Helm
+   Prometheus Grafana Monitoring on Kubernetes using Helm

 # To install Helm using Snap, run the following command:
   sudo snap install helm --classic